mlibrary/design-system-old/decisions/0003-bye-lerna.md

 ## Context

-You were not helpful after all.
 Using Lerna in practices resulted in way too many difficult to troubleshoot issues.
-It is difficult to configure with third-party tools, such as CI tools like Github Actions.
+It is time intensive to configure with third-party tools, such as CI tools like Github Actions.

-We haves spent dozens and dozens of hours trying to overcome a Lerna error to just get back to "the feature."
+We haves spent dozens and dozens of hours trying to overcome a Lerna errors to just get back to "the feature."

 ## Decisions